-Under equilibrium metapopulation conditions, we have shown that both density-dependent dispersal and sex-biased dispersal reaction norms plastic responses readily evolve in gene-regulatory network models and match theoretical predictions outline the conditions in which they match their theoretical optimum.

-But what are the ecological consequence consequences of such plastic responses under novel conditions-?

-In order to answer this questionsquestion, after 20000 time steps, we allow for range expansions in both the GRN and RN models.
-We find that range expansion speeds are greater in the GRN model overall when local density alone (Fig. 4), and both local density and sex, define dispersal decisions

-(Fig. 5).
-In general, the difference between range expansion dynamics in the two models is greater when dispersal costs are low and mortality is low and the rate of external patch extinctions is high (Fig. 4-5).
+Under equilibrium metapopulation conditions, we have shown that both density-dependent dispersal and sex-biased dispersal plastic responses readily evolve in gene-regulatory network models and outline the conditions in which they match their theoretical optimum.
+But what are the ecological consequences of such plastic responses under novel conditions?
+In order to answer this question, after 20000 time steps, we allow for range expansions in both the GRN and RN models.
+We find that range expansion speeds are greater in the GRN model overall when local density alone (Fig. 4) and both local density and sex, define dispersal decisions (Fig. 5).
+In general, the difference between range expansion dynamics in the two models is greater when dispersal mortality is low and the rate of external patch extinctions is high (Fig. 4-5).